satkriti/kmeansClustering/README.md

 # kmeansClustering

-Problem Statement: From a built in dataset - IRIS, in R, predict the number of clusters and predict it visually.
+Problem Statement: From a built in dataset - IRIS, in R, predict the number of clusters and represent it visually.

 Since this is an unsupervised learning and we had to use clustering, I have gone with K-means